ariktatishev/Interactive-Lab-Hub/Lab 1/README.md

 Storyboards are a tool for visually exploring a users interaction with a device.
 They are a fast and cheap method to understand user flow, and iterate on a design before attempting to build on it.
 Take some time to read through this explanation of [storyboarding in UX design](https://www.smashingmagazine.com/2017/10/storyboarding-ux-design/).
 Sketch seven storyboards of the interactions you are planning. **It does not need to be perfect**, but must get across the behavior of the interactive device and the other characters in the scene.

+### _Storyboards_
+1. Brushing Teeth Timer

+* _Setting:_ Bathroom
+* _Players:_ Anyone who is brushing their teeth
+* _Activity:_ The actor is brushing their teeth
+* _Goals:_ The goal is to brush every quadrant of the mouth for at least 30 seconds

+2. Tupperware Status Indicator

+* _Setting:_ Kitchen
+* _Players:_ People who frequently use the fridge but forget about food expiration dates
+* _Activity:_ Actor puts away leftovers or restocks the fridge in tupperware containers
+* _Goals:_ To have a quick understanding which food needs to be used first

+3. Water fountain level indicator

+* _Setting:_ Any place that has water fountain for cats
+* _Players:_ Cat owners, cats
+* _Activity:_ Actor waves their foot at the fountain to gage the water level of the fountain, then refills if needed
+* _Goals:_ To make sure that the cat has enough water in their fountain

+4. Indoor AQI Indicator

+* _Setting:_ Any room with a window that can open
+* _Players:_ Any person who is conscious of air quality
+* _Activity:_ Actor checks the AQI reading of the room and opens the window
+* _Goals:_ To get fresh clean air and improve the air quality of the room

+5. "Last time I took my meds" indicator

+* _Setting:_ Kitchen, medicine cabinet
+* _Players:_ People who take medication often
+* _Activity:_ Actor picks up their pillbox and takes their meds
+* _Goals:_ To make sure that a person does not take double dosage of their medication

+6. Oven state indicator

+* _Setting:_ Kitchen
+* _Players:_ People who have old ovens without heat indicators
+* _Activity:_ Actor preheats their oven
+* _Goals:_ To know when the oven reaches the set temperature

+7. Water Drinking Reminder

+* _Setting:_ Any place a water bottle can be
+* _Players:_ People who have trouble with drinking water
+* _Activity:_ Person lifts their bottle, unscrews it and drinks from it
+* _Goals:_ To have reminders to drink the water

 \*\***Include pictures of your storyboards here**\*\*

 Present your ideas to the other people in your breakout room (or in small groups).
 You can just get feedback from one another or you can work together on the other parts of the lab.